tribalfs/PixelsPub/README.md

 ----------------------

-Procedures to grant Galaxy Max Hz App WRITE_SECURE_SETTINGS permission using ADB:
+Procedures to grant Pixels app WRITE_SECURE_SETTINGS permission with a PC:
 ----------------------

 ### 1. Enable developer mode